oo-cli

 Use oo search when the user intent matters more than the exact execution path.

 This command returns a mixed result set.
 Package results represent published OOMOL capabilities.
-Connector results represent callable external service actions.
+Connector results represent callable external service actions and include fields such as authenticated and schemaPath.

 Run connector actions directly